1razvan/project-source-code/README.md

 ### Changing Server IPs
 The server IP must be changed for each client in their respective client-_**no**_.py files for each cluster.

+### Datasets
+If the original datasets were too large, they were kept in their zip archive form.
+Unzip them if you wish to run any "making datasets" Jupyter Notebooks.

 ## Running the Project
 ### Server
 The server can be run using the `python3` command below.
 A separate `server.py` file can be found in each of the ML models' folder.
 Please run the appropriate one for the cluster that is being run.